CSC207-UofT/course-project-git-good-207/phase0/CRC_Cards.md

 Responsibilities: Is the “master” controller that calls upon the appropriate controllers (like LoginController, FeedController, etc.) based on user commands.
 Collaborators: All other Controllers

-Class Name: SQLiteDatabaseController
+Class Name: MySQLDatabaseController
 Parent Class: N/A
-Responsibilities: gets and sets info from the SQLite database, sends SQLitePayloads to the DatabaseManager for processing, receives write requests from the DatabaseManager
+Responsibilities: gets and sets info from the MySQL database, sends MySQLPayloads to the DatabaseManager for processing, receives write requests from the DatabaseManager
 Collaborators: DatabaseManager

 ## User Interface
 Class Name: RecipeAppMain
 Parent Class:N/A
 Responsibilities: contains a main method that instantiates a RecipeAppInOut and RecipeAppController and runs the controller
 Collaborators: RecipeAppController, RecipeAppInOut

+Class Name: ShellAction (enum)
+Parent Class: N/A
+Responsibilities: defines possible user actions given in the RecipeAppController, which are passed to the appropriate controller for action handling
+Collaborators: RecipeAppController, basically all the controllers

+Class Name: RecipeAppInOut
+Parent Class: InOut (implements)
+Responsibilities: Implements the InOut interface to work with the console.
+We are using an interface because we may create a UI later (and get rid of the shell UI).
+Collaborators: RecipeAppShell, InOut, all the controllers